aayush0325/movies-backend/endpoints/THEATRES.md

     {
         "message": "You are not logged in"
     }
-  - 500 Internal Server Error: An error occurred while fetching the user's theatres.
+  - 500 Internal Server Error: An error occurred while fetching personal theatres.
     Response:
     {
         "message": "Internal Server Error",